antrea-io/antrea/docs/design/ovs-pipeline.md

 Flow 5 serves as the drop rule for the sample Antrea-native NetworkPolicy egress rule.
 It drops the packets by matching `APDenyRegMark` loaded in table [AntreaPolicyEgressRule] flow 9 and `APConjIDField` set to 5 which is the `conj_id` allocated the egress rule and loaded in table [AntreaPolicyEgressRule] flow 9.

+These flows have no explicit action besides the `goto_table` action.
+This is because we rely on the "implicit" flow counters to keep track of connection / packet statistics.

 Ct label is used in flows 1-4, while reg is used in flow 5.
 The distinction lies in the fact that the value persisted in the ct label can be read throughout the entire lifecycle of a connection, but the reg mark is only valid for the current